flori/json/README.md

-The script `tools/server.rb` contains a small example if you want to test, how receiving a JSON object from a webrick server in your browser with the javasript prototype library http://www.prototypejs.org works.
+The script `tools/server.rb` contains a small example if you want to test, how receiving a JSON object from a webrick server in your browser with the JavaScript prototype library http://www.prototypejs.org works.

 ## Speed Comparisons